BrandwatchLtd/technical-test-qa/README.md

 Please do not fork this repository or send in a pull request, since that would mean other applicants would be able to *cough* borrow *cough* your work!

 ## ✅ How will my work be evaluated?
 Rome wasn't built in a day, and we are fair in our review given the time constraints.
-But some of the things we are looking for:
+With this in mind, here are some of the things we are looking for:
 * Is the code clean, well organised, and reusable
 * Your understanding of the problem
 * Scenarios Covered